Innsbruck School of Peace Studies

-Since 2001, the Innsbruck School of Peace Studies has been developed by Wolfgang Dietrich and his team at the University of Innsbruck.
-Austria.
-In 2008 the UNESCO Chair for Peace Studies has been established.
+Since 2001, the Innsbruck School of Peace Studies has been developed by Wolfgang Dietrich and his team at the University of Innsbruck, Austria.
+In 2008 the UNESCO Chair for Peace Studies was established.
 In 2017 the team of rectors founded the Unit for Peace and Conflict Studies at the Faculty for Social and Political Sciences and transferred it to the Faculty for Humanities in 2019.
 Finally, in 2018 the Research Center for Peace and Conflict INNPEACE was founded as a transdisciplinary research initiative of academics from nine very different institutes.
-Together they form the so called Innsbruck School of Peace Studies.
+Together they form the so-called Innsbruck School of Peace Studies.

-Research and Publications
+Research and publications

 The Innsbruck School of Peace Studies became famous for its unique approach with the key phrase “transrational peaces” and with its specific and tough training method in the sense of John Paul Lederach's elicitive conflict transformation.
 Both principles are applied in practice and developed further in the frame of the MA Program for Peace Studies.
-The UNESCO Chair promotes further research in these fields and the publication of the respective results, in the following book series:
+The UNESCO Chair promotes further research in these fields, and the publication of the respective results.